axboe/fio/HOWTO.rst

 	When running a random write test across an entire drive many more zones will be open than in a typical application workload.
-Hence this command line option that allows to limit the number of open zones.
+Hence this command line option that allows one to limit the number of open zones.
 The number of open zones is defined as the number of zones to which write commands are issued.